alexstaravoitau/navoshta.github.io/_posts/2017-01-15-traffic-signs-classification.md

 ---
 {% include toc title="Contents" icon="none" %}

-Classification of German traffic signs is one of the assignments in Udacity Self-Driving Car Nanodegree program, however the dataset is publicly [available here](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset){:target="_blank"}, and here is a [Jupyter notebook with the final solution](https://github.com/navoshta/traffic-signs/blob/master/Traffic_Signs_Recognition.ipynb){:target="_blank"} I am describing in this tutorial.
-This is also one of the first models I had a chance to build entirely from scratch, so I was pretty excited about it!

 I'm assuming you already know a fair bit about neural networks and regularization, as I won't go into too much detail about their background and how they work.
 I am using **TensorFlow** as a ML framework and a couple of dependancies like `numpy`, `matplotlib` and `scikit-image`.
 In case you are not familiar with TensorFlow, make sure to check out [my recent post](http://navoshta.com/facial-with-tensorflow/){:target="_blank"} about its core concepts.

-If you would like to follow along, you may as well need a machine with a CUDA-capable GPU.
+If you would like to follow along, you may as well need a machine with a CUDA-capable GPU and all dependencies installed.
+Here is a [Jupyter notebook with the final solution](https://github.com/navoshta/traffic-signs/blob/master/Traffic_Signs_Recognition.ipynb){:target="_blank"} I am describing in this tutorial, presumably if you go through all the cells you should get the same results.

 ## Dataset

 The [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset){:target="_blank"} consists of **39,209 32×32 px color images** that we are supposed to use for training, and **12,630 images** that we will use for testing.
 Each image is a photo of a traffic sign belonging to one of 43 classes, e.g. traffic sign types.

 ![image-center]({{ base_path }}/images/posts/traffic-signs-classification/HiojuukJimAAAAAElFTkSuQmCC.png){: .align-center}
 Random dataset sample